skienzmatishun/rippreport/content/p/win-for-baldwin/index.md

   recency_score: 1.3111749067543206
   rank: 10
-summary: In our election coverage of the Baldwin County Commission District 2 race, we celebrate Matt McKenzie defeating the Catalyst machine.
+summary: In our election coverage of the Baldwin County Commission District 2 race, we celebrate Matt McKenzie defeating CATALYST.
 Baldwin County voters rejected double-dipping insiders and beat the Good Ole Boys who control local government with backroom cash.
 This big win proves that voters can break the good ole boy network and demand real integrity in office.